-If several months pass, and your performance review comes up, I’d insert a comment like:
+If several months pass, and your performance review comes up, you might want to insert a comment like:

 “In April, I proposed working from home two days a week, and I still hope to show that I can be a high contributor regardless of my physical location.”

 If the director signs off on your review, you’ll know he/she’s read it.
 And if your manager gives you trouble about including that, then you might wonder if they ever raised your request.

 If you’ve got the approval to work from home, even for a day or two each week, congratulations!
 It’s a big perk, both in money and time.
 And you never know, one or two days can turn into more.